-See http://www.mtu.edu/international/students/newly-admitted/.
-Please note at the bottom of this web page that Michigan Tech will greet you at the airport and transport you from the airport to Houghton with proper and prior notification.
+See https://www.mtu.edu/international/students/newly-admitted/.
+Please note at the bottom of this webpage that Michigan Tech will greet you at the airport and transport you from the airport to Houghton with proper and prior notification.

 See “When should I plan to arrive at Michigan Tech?” above.

-Visit the ME-EM Graduate Program Assistant, Jillian Isaacson, in MEEM815 (main ME-EM office) to let us know of your arrival.
+Visit the ME-EM Graduate Program Assistant in MEEM 815 (main ME-EM office) to let us know of your arrival.
 Register for courses.
 Attend all applicable orientation sessions.
 Open a checking account at a local bank (one is located adjacent to campus).
 Explore the campus and community.
 Begin networking with other students.
 Note, during orientation week faculty are also extremely busy preparing for the semester so keep appointments to a minimum and only those that are required to begin classes and/or research.